qgis/QGIS-Django/qgis/plugins/docs/future_developments.rst

 * add full text search to all apps (django-haystack is already in place)
 * better error messages with links to conflicting plugins
 * email
+* make it so a user stays on the same page after login